edgexfoundry/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

   * Docker: System of reference is unencrypted Postgres database.
 (Non-compliant.)
   * Snaps: System of reference is unencrypted Postgres database.
 (Non-compliant.)

+Note: in the current implementation,
+Consul is being operated as a public service.
+Consul will be a subject of a future "bootstrapping ADR" due to its role in serivce location.

 #### User-managed secrets